 You’re here to learn PHP.
 You know, the language you need to know if you want to get anywhere with WordPress — if you want to make templates or extensions.

 PHP is one of the most popular web languages ever for communicating with servers and building dynamic content.
-Yes, even in 2020.
+Yes, even in current year.

 And truthfully, PHP can be scary.
 Words like ‘sessions,’ ‘cookies’, or ‘security’ can get intimidating.
 The concept of creating a login form and storing sensitive information can be, well, scary.

 This article is about dispelling fear and taking action.